mo-pr/SaferFire-2.0/ProjectProposal.md

 #### Opportunities

-With our software we want to help firefighters in austria to save time with the writing of protocols and with the coordination at the place of action.
-Since such software is currently only available at a relatively high price, we would like to offer an alternative with our app.
+The aim of our software is to help firefighters in austria to save time with the writing of protocols and with the coordination at the place of action.
+The software is for firefighters of any age with smartphone

+#### Benefits
+* free of charge
+* compact collection of various tools
+* also for non-firefighters

 #### Risks

 The biggest risks in our project are:
 * technical difficulties
-* App won't be used in real world
+* app won't be used in real world

 ## Planning